h2oai/docs-issues/.github/ISSUE_TEMPLATE/h2o-hydrogen-torch.md

 <!-- Please add any other context about the issue/request here (e.g., images) -->

 ### Page details

-**Note**: do not edit this section.
-It is required for the issue to be resolved.

 - Page title:
 - H2O Hydrogen Torch version: